mlpack/mlpack/doc/user/methods/lars.md

   // Use the i'th model in the path. lars.SelectBeta(lars.LambdaPath()[i]);

+  // ComputeError() returns the total loss, which we need to divide by the
-  const double trainMSE = lars.ComputeError(trainingData, trainingResponses) /
+  // number of points to get the MSE. const double trainMSE = lars.ComputeError(trainingData, trainingResponses) /
       trainingData.n_cols;
   const double testMSE = lars.ComputeError(testData, testResponses) /